Neural Image Space Tessellation effect: RESULTS AND COMPARISONS

-\paragraph{Shading Normals.} In our current formulation, we use interpolated vertex normals as shading normals and do not incorporate normal maps.
-This design choice reflects our focus on geometric smoothing rather than adding fine-scale surface detail.
-Extending the framework to jointly handle silhouette smoothing and detail enhancement under a unified formulation remains a promising direction for future work.
+\paragraph{Shading Normals.} We use interpolated vertex normals as shading normals and do not incorporate normal maps.
+This reflects our focus on silhouette smoothing rather than fine-scale detail enhancement; jointly handling both remains future work.

-\paragraph{Geometric Normals vs. Depth.} In principle, depth information alone could be used to infer geometric normal in screen space.
-However, our experiments show that explicitly providing geometric face normals significantly improves learning stability and deformation accuracy.
-As a result, we include both depth and geometric normal buffers as inputs, leveraging their complementary strengths for guiding image-space tessellation.